crunchrepos/normanha/README.md

 ## Project Breakdown and Modifications

-In this section I will explain what was created, and some decision made during the development of this assignment.
+In this section I will explain what was created, and some decisions made during the development of this assignment.

 ### Back-end

 #### Authentication
 This was done first, so we could have favorites for multiple users.
-I choose JWT for simplicity sake, and because it's still a great tool to create User authentication and session management
+I choose JWT for simplicity sake, and because it's still a great tool to create User authentication and session management.

 Module: ```src/modules/authentication```

 #### Users
-Done in conjunction with the Authentication flow, as we needed to create the Users in our Database.
+Done in conjunction with the Authentication Flow, as we needed to create the Users in our Database.
 It's a simple module just for inserting and validating Users in our Database.

 Module: ```src/modules/users```

 #### Favorites
-For our main module in this assignment, I choose to make it more "consistent" with what we were dealing with the Shpoify Hydrogen Front-end, so at the end our main module is called Products, and our database collection is called favorite-products.
+For the main module in this assignment, I decided to make it more "consistent" with what we were dealing with the Shopify Hydrogen Front-end, so at the end our main module is called Products, and our database collection is called favorite-products.
 I think this makes more sense so we can know we are dealing with products and that's the main responsibility for this module.

 Module: ```src/modules/products```